 Throughout the publication of his early work, Hill was teaching in universities and often consumed with the responsibilities of an academic.
-He began his career as a lecturer at the University of Leeds, and left in 1981 to go to Cambridge.
-In 1988, he moved to America, taking a position at Boston University.
+He began his career as a lecturer at the University of Leeds, and left in 1981 to go to Cambridge University.
+In 1988, he moved to the United States, taking a position at Boston University.
 His early work was sparse and emotionally hard-won: it took ten years for his second book to appear.
-In a profile of the poet in the Guardian, Hill admits, “I believed that I wrote very little because of the encroachments of duty... but I don’t think it can have been that.
+In a profile of the poet in the Guardian, Hill admits, “I believed that I wrote very little because of the encroachments of duty ... but I don’t think it can have been that.
 I think the encroachments were encroachments of chronic anxiety, which also affected my ability to produce criticism and scholarship.
 I was simply afraid to put down the next sentence.
 And since 1992, I’ve been able to write more fluently and easily.
 Now the malaise has been alleviated the scholarly and critical work and the poems have come more easily.”

-After his move to Boston, Hill wrote at an unprecedented rate.
-This “late-flowering” produced six volumes in ten years: Canaan (1997), The Triumph of Love (1998), Speech!
+It was around this time that Hill began to write poetry again at an unprecedented rate.
+This “late-flowering” produced six volumes in the next ten years: Canaan (1997), The Triumph of Love (1998), Speech!
 Speech!
 (2000), The Orchards of Syon (2002), Without Title (2006) and A Treatise of Civil Power (2007).
 Hill’s Selected Poems was published in 2006.
-However, the books have garnered nearly opposite praise and blame.
-There are those who believe that Hill is the greatest poet writing in English—the heir to Hardy and Eliot—and others who think his work suffers from needless obfuscation.
+There are those who believe that Hill is the greatest poet writing in English—the heir to Hardy and Eliot—while other critics wrestled with Hill's complexity and obsfucation.
 According to Robert Potts in the Guardian, “Canaan did displease critics, in England at least.
 It is a stern book: its apocalyptic Biblical epigraph, its prophetic tone and its breadth of allusion ran very much against the taste of the time.
 Critics accused Hill of unearned grandiosity, of being deliberately difficult, of being ‘inaccessible.’”
 However, not everyone found it such hard going.
 David Yezzi, in Commonweal, welcomed the collection: “Geoffrey Hill returns with characteristic sobriety to a number of perennial Christian themes: morality, faith, innocence, redemption, and the struggle against evil.”
 Michael Dirda in the Washington Post Book World found that “the gnarly density of Hill’s poetry suggests its power.
 Everything is packed down hard; there’s nothing squishy or sentimental or rhapsodic here,” declaring that “Hill’s wracked visions call forth language of great beauty, clever coinages and tormented wit.”

-Hill has received numerous awards and honors for his work including the Faber Memorial Prize, the Hawthornden Prize and the Loines Award from the American Academy of Arts and Letters.
-In 2010 Hill was elected to serve as Professor of Poetry at Oxford.
+Hill received numerous awards and honors for his work including the Faber Memorial Prize, the Hawthornden Prize, and the Loines Award from the American Academy of Arts and Letters.
+In 2010 Hill was elected to serve as Professor of Poetry at Oxford for five years.
+He was knighted in 2012, a ceremony he participated in to honor his parents.
 That his critical fame exceeds his popular readership is one of the peculiarities of his genius.
 Hill’s late transformation has guaranteed he remains an integral part of the contemporary poetry landscape, however.
 As Adam Kirsch wrote in a review of Without Title,“Mr. Hill [is] one of the most fascinating poets at work today—one whose every new book promises a revelation.”

 - Poems (pamphlet), Oxford University Poetry Society, 1952.